 The glymphatic system, which runs parallel to arteries, also harnesses the pulsing of blood in circulation to help keep things moving.

 As the blood vessels expand rhythmically, they drive the exchange of compounds between the interstitial space and the CSF.

 The glymphatic system connects with the lymphatic system of the rest of the body at the dura, a thick membrane of connective tissue that covers the CNS.

 Following Nedergaard’s discovery, she ran a series of experiments on mice to develop a better understanding of how this system worked and when it was most active.
 In particular, the team focused on sleep and Alzheimer’s.

 Nedergaard and her team found that the glymphatic system was most busy as the animals slept.
-They showed that the volume of interstitial space increased by 60% while the mice were sleeping.
+They showed that the volume of interstitial space increased by

 This volume increase also boosted the exchange of CSF and interstitial fluid, speeding up the removal of amyloid.
 They concluded that: